 If you are a visitor or need to travel by car, then the carpark on the southern side of the bridge on Spit Road at the Spit Reserve is the best starting point.
 If you are a local, one option is to catch the ferry to the Manly Wharf, walk to Spit Bridge, then catch a bus or taxi back to the ferry terminal

 One of Sydney’s great hidden walks with many locals being unaware of its existence.
 This walk provides a great opportunity to do a medium length walk (10 km) without leaving the city.
 Depending on your transport needs and whether you plan to do this as a return trip, the best starting location is at the Spit Bridge end located near the D’Albora Marina on Spit Road.
-The parking facilities are good, but expensive, provided you make an early start.
-Alternatively you can start this walk at the Manly Wharf end and either walk back making for a 20km walk or get a return taxi.
+The parking facilities are good, but expensive, and provided you make an early start. you will get one of the limited car parks.
+Alternatively you can start this walk at the Manly Wharf end and either walk back making for a 20km walk or get return transport.

 There are great views both directly of the harbour and with glimpses of the harbour through the lush vegetation that encompasses the track.
 In addition there is plenty to see along the track with a good range of wildlife and native flora that is totally unexpected in a city of this size so bring your camera.
 It’s worthwhile bringing your swimming gear so in the warmer months you can take a dip at Manly Beach at the trail end or at several beaches along the way.
 One thing to note that on occasion you will be walking along the waters edge so it is best to avoid high tide if the conditions are windy.